end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-09-01-how-to-shoot-a-waterfall-with-a-dslr-camera.md

 ## Better composition

 When I was on site, I was overwhelmed by the waterfall and all the noise and the mist it was making.
 I completely forgot to manage to properly frame the waterfall in it's context.
-I picture with more vegetation and showing the trees around it would have better showed the waterfall in it's context and would have made a better picture. \[su\_spacer size="30"\]
+I picture with more vegetation and showing the trees around it would have better showed the waterfall in it's context and would have made a better picture.